Epic Train Journeys in Norway

 When travelling by train in Norway you can experience wild, dramatic and beautiful sceneries.
 These trips are not about getting somewhere the fastest way possible.
 It’s about sitting back and enjoying the ride.
 Several of the railway lines in Norway are listed as some of the most beautiful train journeys in the world.
 Here are 8 epic train journeys to explore in Norway.

-The Rauma Railway (Raumabanen)
+The Golden Train on the Rauma Railway (Raumabanen)

-Voted Europe’s most scenic railway by Lonely Planet, one could easily argue that Raumabanen is Norway’s most beautiful train ride.
-Travelling between Bjorli and Åndalsnes in Romsdalen this journey offers incredible views of the wild and dramatic western Norwegian scenery.
-Marvel at Verma Waterfall as it plunges 380 metres down from the mountain edge, and see one of Norway’s finest engineering pieces – Kylling Bru – up close.
-With a 57 kilometre distance this ride is not the longest, but definitely a memorable one.
+Get ready for Norway's newest scenic tourism highlight!
+As you hop onto the Golden Train at Åndalsnes Station, prepare to be spellbound at every turn.
+The train follows the renowned Rauma Railway route, voted Europe’s most scenic railway by Lonely Planet.
+Traveling from Åndalsnes in Romsdalen to Bjorli and back, this journey offers incredible views of the wild and dramatic western Norwegian scenery.
+Marvel at Verma Waterfall as it plunges 380 meters from the mountain edge, and see one of Norway’s finest engineering feats – Kylling Bru – up close.
+Covering a distance of 57 kilometers each way, this ride is not the longest, but it is certainly a memorable one.

 The Ofoten Railway (Ofotbanen)